FAQ

 They help show how wide the modeled outcome range may be, not a guaranteed result.

-The weekly price chart shows market-price history for the selected ticker.
+The price history chart shows market-price history for the selected ticker.

 The vertical marker shows the active valuation date or today.
 The Log toggle changes only the chart scale.